Bulgaria, situated in the eastern Balkans, has been undergoing a slow and painful transition to a market economy since the end of Communist rule.

 President: Rumen Radev

 Rumen Radev became Bulgaria's fifth democratically elected president when he was sworn in for a five-year term in January 2017.

 A former air force commander, Mr Radev is a relative newcomer to politics who ran as an independent candidate with the backing of the opposition Socialists.

-His victory in the presidential election led to the resignation of Prime Minister Boyko Borisov and raised the prospect of early parliamentary elections.
+His victory in the presidential election led to the resignation of Prime Minister Boyko Borisov and early parliamentary elections.